uzyovoys/zenbot/_pages/messengers/facebook.md

 {% include note.html text="Nevertheless you can host any of your chat bot related logic on your side and integrate it with Zenbot over REST API." %}

-## How to create Facebook chat bot
+## How to create a Facebook chat bot
 There is a [complete guide](https://developers.facebook.com/docs/messenger-platform/quickstart) on how to create chat bot for Facebook Messenger platform.

 Thus you have to create Facebook app and Facebook page or use existing one.